MRCIEU/CheckSumStats/README.md

 ## Step 5.
 Check that the top hits in the glioma test dataset are reported in the GWAS catalog

 Next we check that the "top hits" for glioma in the test dataset are reported in the GWAS catalog.
 We define top hits as SNP-trait associations with P values \< 5e-8, a conventional threshold for statistical significance in GWAS.
 First we extract the top hits, using the extract\_sig\_snps() function but, alternatively, you could use the read.table() function to read in your entire dataset and then extract the top hits.
 If the top hits are not reported in the GWAS catalog this could be a sign of false positives in the test dataset, which in turn could be a sign of technical problems (such as failure to exclude low quality variants), although there may be alternative explanations.
-By default, the function searches the GWAS catalog for all genetic variants within 25,000 base pairs of the "top hit".
-In the example, below we search the GWAS catalog for all genetic associations for glioma that are within 50,000 base pairs of our top hits (distance\_threshold set to 50000).
+In the example below, we search the GWAS catalog for all genetic associations for glioma that are within 50,000 base pairs of the top hits in the test dataset.

 ``` r
 File<-system.file("extdata", "glioma_test_dat.txt", package = "CheckSumStats")